JackOfNoneTrades/AnExtraTouch/README.md

 * Armor walk and equip sounds.
 Backported from modern Dynamic Surroundings.
 * Cold breath particles.
 Backported from modern Dynamic Surroundings.
 * Water splash sound effects when walking in rain.
 Backported from modern Dynamic Surroundings.
+* Ambient waterfall sounds.
+Backported from modern Dynamic Surroundings.
 * Wet entities shed water particles.
 Backported from Legendary Survival Overhaul.
+* Water splashes for entities, dropped items, and arrows entering water.
+Backported from Particular.
+* Waterfall cascade foam particles.
+Backported from Particular.
+* Bubbles released from underwater chests when opened.
+Backported from Particular.
+* Water ripples from rain and water drips.
+Backported from Particular.
+* Cake eating particles and sound.
+Backported from Particular.
+* Boat and entity water trails.
+Backported from Wakes.
+Et Futurum boats support.
+* Shore waves with breaking sounds.
+Backported from Coastal Waves.
+* Biome water color tint applied to vanilla rain, splash, drip, and bubble particles when using [Cristaline Water](https://github.com/kanmikan/cristalinewatermod).
+Supports Forge fluids.
 * Grass trampling.
 Entities can trample grass when repeatedly walking over it.
 Entirely server-side, off by default, players only by default.
 * Thermal Foundation Blizz snow trail, similar to the Snow Golem.
 * Smooth Gui backport.